robinoud/BADS7604_HW4_Transfer_Learning/README.md

 This is the final step that verifies the model's output in terms of explaining how it made its decision by properly validating how the model arrived at its final output.
 We applied **`Gradient-weighted Class Activation Mapping`** (Grad-CAM) to understand which parts of an image were identified as belonging to a given class.

 The discriminative region used by CNN to identify the output class is where the hot part of the image.
-As you can see from the figure above, the first four Buddha images, namely Sothon, Toh, Wat Ban Leam, and Wat Rai Khing, were captured by CNN on their patterns of the outstanding features except for the last one, Thong, which the model identified the class by its background of the image.
+As you can see from the figure above, the first four Buddha images, namely Sothon, Toh, Wat Ban Leam, and Wat Rai Khing, respectively, were captured by CNN on their patterns of the outstanding features except for the last one, Thong, which the model identified the class by its background of the image.
 This resulted from the problem of collecting datasets of this class, caused by the background image of the image that the model can capture the pattern to make the decision.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/d367e75c059c12ed58e82878f5059a5c8b78fa0a/asset/merge1+2+3+4+5.jpeg" style="width:1000px;"/>